 The data on this page show how variants of the virus that causes COVID-19 are spreading in NYC.
 Variants are versions of the virus with certain sets of mutations.
 Some variants may result in a COVID-19 infection that is easier to spread, more severe or able to avoid antibodies from vaccines or previous infections.

-These charts show the percent of NYC's confirmed COVID-19 cases that have been tested for virus variants and reported to the Health Department, and the total number tested each week.
+These charts show the percent of NYC's confirmed COVID-19 cases that have been tested for virus variants and reported to the Health Department over the past three months, and the total number tested each week.